AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ---
 title: Adobe GenStudio for Performance Marketers Beta release notes
-description: Learn about the latest features and enhancements to Adobe GenStudio.
+description: Learn about the latest features and enhancements to Adobe GenStudio for Performance Marketers.
 ---

 # Adobe GenStudio for Performance Marketers Beta release notes